CURRENT STUDENTS: Our program for area music students (grades 8 to 12) resumes in December, with auditions in November. Please consider joining us!

 VJC Q&T Podcast

-A Statement from Russell Schmidt, Director
+A Statement from Russell Schmidt, Director and Founder of the VJC

 As one who truly loves teaching, I feel privileged to serve young people, offering them guidance and instruction as they develop their limitless potential as artistic, creative souls in the Valley Jazz Cooperative.
 When we first launched the VJC, I noted the word “cooperative” was chosen with great intent, after much deliberation.
 One of our foundational goals is to serve young people in ways that support the outstanding instruction already being offered in so many different corners of Phoenix.
 We are grateful for the collaborative support of band directors, private music instructors, and (of course) parents, for helping us build a musical and educational community in the VJC that will provide a positive impact in the lives of these students for years to come.

-Russell Schmidt — Director, Valley Jazz Cooperative
+Russell Schmidt — Director and Founder, Valley Jazz Cooperative